patricksurry/TaliForth2/platform/README.md

 and produce a binary called `taliforth-minimal.bin` at the top level along with listing and label (symbol) files in the platform folder.

-If the platform supports multiple sub-configurations---for example a version that runs on the c65 simulator as opposed to physical hardware---add a CONFIG value to the make command.
+If the platform supports multiple variants---for example one version that runs on the c65 simulator and one for physical hardware---specify the VARIANT name in the make command:

+    make uc VARIANT=c65

 This will produce a binary called `taliforth-uc-c65.bin`.

-    make uc CONFIG=c65

 ## Creating or modifying a configuration